Preparing, cooking, and eating meals at home helps you be healthy, use fewer resources, and generate less waste. Be Green. Dine in.

 Eating leftovers reduces food waste and saves money.
 Little extra energy is needed to store and heat up leftovers with only a small incremental extra cost.
 Reusable containers reduce packaging waste.

-The number one reason people say they don’t cook at home is the lack of time.
-If one has time for TV, video games, surfing the web, talking on the phone, texting, etc., one has time to cook.
+The number one reason people say they do not cook at home is the lack of time.
+If you have time for TV, video games, surfing the web, talking on the phone, texting, etc., you have time to cook.
 Another reason cited is hectic and conflicting schedules.

 I remember reading in a book by Dr. Oz, that if people cannot find the time to exercise, they need to admit their life is so out of control they do not have time to take care of themselves.
 Preparing and eating meals at home is similar.
 It takes commitment and creative planning, but it can be done.
-The health and wellbeing of our families and Earth are worth it.
+The health and well-being of your family, you, and Earth are worth it.